coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 Simultaneous definition of terms and notations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Thanks to reserved notations, the inductive, co-inductive, record, recursive
+Thanks to reserved notations, the inductive, co-inductive, record, recursive and
-and corecursive definitions can benefit of customized notations.
-To do
+corecursive definitions can benefit of customized notations.
+To do this, insert
-this, insert a ``where`` notation clause after the definition of the
+a ``where`` notation clause after the definition of the (co)inductive type or
-(co)inductive type or (co)recursive term (or after the definition of
+(co)recursive term (or after the definition of each of them in case of mutual
-each of them in case of mutual definitions).
-The exact syntax is given
+definitions).
+The exact syntax is given by :token:`decl_notation` for inductive,
-on Figure 12.1 for inductive, co-inductive, recursive and corecursive
+co-inductive, recursive and corecursive definitions and in :ref:`record-types`
-definitions and on Figure :ref:`record-syntax` for records.
+for records.
 Here are examples:

 .. coqtop:: in